 VI.
 FDA Response to TRIP Requests

 Inquiries will be reviewed in the order they are received.
-As resources permit, FDA intends to respond to TRIP requests within 3 business days.
+As resources permit, FDA intends to respond to TRIP requests within one week.

 FDA intends to provide preliminary, informal, non-binding assessments as follows:

 - the HCT/P appears to be appropriately regulated solely under section 361 of the Public Health Service (PHS) Act and the regulations in 21 CFR Part 1271;